JonCooperWorks/judas/README.md

 The target ```--target``` flag is required.
 By default, Judas requires a path to a SSL certificate (```--cert```) and a SSL private key (```--private-key```).
 If you want to listen using HTTP, pass the ```--insecure``` flag.
+If you want to accept self-signed SSL certificate from target host, pass the ```--insecure-target``` flag.

 Example:
 ```